Frequently Asked Questions

 Navigating the Auction Site

-- What should I do if I get an "HTTP 500 - Internal Server Error" message in an orange box in my browser?
+- What should I do if I get an error message in my browser?

 - How do I refresh a page to ensure that I am looking at the most up to date information?

 - I've brought up an item's details page and want to go back to the list of auctions but cannot without re-doing the search or re-navigating to the auctions.
 How do I go back to the list?

 - What do I need if I encounter a gray application Error Message Screen?

 - How do you view closed auctions?

 - Why don't you display the reserve price?

 Fraud and Security

 - Some custodial facilities have secured entrances/lobbies that do not allow us to use their phone to call the custodian upon our arrival, what do we do if we do not have a cell phone?